 The Studio Christmas Card

 It was some 17 years ago that we first started creating our family/studio Christmas Cards.
 We didn’t know exactly what we were getting into, what with just having our first child, and all.
+This was before Rocket Boy and Gears was a concept.
 But, we knew that we wanted to create something a little different from the standard family holiday portrait.
 Plus, I wanted a little play time to stretch creatively.